Orr Test To Start Crosshaven’s Autumn

 From his last four starts Crosshaven scored three wins with his only defeat a fourth in the .

-His victories included two Group Three races, the Caulfield and the Carbine Club Stakes at Flemington where he defeated his stablemate Aysar.
+His victories included two Group Three races, the and the at Flemington where he defeated his stablemate Aysar.

-Dabernig said the main focus for Crosshaven would be the Australian Guineas against his own age at Flemington on February 27 over 1600 metres.
+Dabernig said the main focus for Crosshaven would be the against his own age at Flemington on February 27 over 1600 metres.

-He said they were also looking at the the following week at The Valley.
+He said they were also looking at the following week at The Valley.

-Crosshaven is high in early voting and currently sits in 12th place but Dabernig says the horse's form will determine if the All-Star Mile is an option.
+Crosshaven is high in early voting and currently sits in 12th place but Dabernig says the horse’s form will determine if the is an option.

 “He’d need to be in good form and have run well in the Australian Guineas,” Dabernig said

-Stablemate will also return to racing in the Orr Stakes and Dabernig believes he's likewise in for a good preparation.
+Stablemate Fifty Stars will also return to racing in the Orr Stakes and Dabernig believes he’s likewise in for a good preparation.

-Fifty Stars finished fourth in a 1200 metre trial behind at Geelong last Thursday in an effort which pleased his co-trainer.
+Fifty Stars finished fourth in a 1200 metre trial behind Sir Dragonet at Geelong last Thursday in an effort which pleased his co-trainer.

 Fifty Stars finished fourth in last year’s Orr Stakes when he was first up but Dabernig said he was far more forward in condition this year.